gravic07/Conference_Central/README.md

 A User can add sessions to their wish list using `addSessionToWishlist()` and passing in the session key.
 A user must be registered to the parent conference of a session to add it to their wish list.
 The session's key is added to the user's profile under the **sessionWishList** property.
+Since a session's key is unicode, I chose to use StringProperty() for the data type.
 A user can also remove a session from their wish list using `removeSessionFromWishlist()`.
 Additionally you can retrieve all sessions in a user's wish list by calling getSessionWishlist() while a user is authed.